Poor people often do not use skilled medical services because they are afraid of the cost.

 Patient fees primarily are from the hospital, although some from community clinics.
 The Poor Fund subsidizes partly or wholly those least able to pay.
 Medicines are charged virtually at cost.

 There is however also work done in the hospital for grant providers.
-Engender Health (fistula), Glencoe Foundation (club foot), and Operation Cleft (cleft lip/palate) support restorative surgery.
-PLAN Bangladesh also supports the Hospital Poor Fund.
+Engender Health (fistula) and Glencoe Foundation (club foot) support restorative surgery.

-Most of the grant providers – PLAN, Tearfund, Engender Health, Operation Cleft, Glencoe Foundation, and UNICEF – themselves rely on individual donations to enable their work, but use LAMB to implement their specific target activities
+Many grant providers – PLAN, Tearfund, Operation Cleft, Glencoe Foundation – rely on individual donations to enable their work, but use LAMB to implement their specific target activities.

 Despite earning the majority of its income, LAMB relies on charitable donations for approximately 20% of its income – primarily to cover the hospital and Poor Fund deficits.
-This funding comes currently mainly via Friends of LAMB groups – in the UK (LHCF), in the USA (FOL), and in Australia (FOLIA), and also via World Mission Prayer League (WMPL) in the USA.
+This funding comes currently mainly via Friends of LAMB groups – LAMB Health, UK (LH.UK), in the USA (FOL), and in Australia (FOLIA), and also via World Mission Prayer League (WMPL) in the USA.
 They raise invaluable support from individuals, churches, and other groups.